sofielloyd/LanguageAnalytics_2022/SentimentNER/README.md

 ## Method
-First I used ```Vader``` to perform a sentiment analysis on the titles in the dataset.
+First, I used ```Vader``` to perform a sentiment analysis on the titles in the dataset.
-Second I perform a *Named Entity Recognition* (NER) by piping through the titles to find all the Geopoliticial Entities.
+Second, I perform a *Named Entity Recognition* (NER) by piping through the titles to find all the Geopoliticial Entities.
 I have chosen to use the ```en_core_web_trf``` model from ```SpaCy```.
 I have also removed all puncations in order to get e.g. 'US' and 'U.S.' as two entity instead of one.
 However, I have choose to keep spaces since some entities consists of two words, e.g. 'Saudi Arabia'.
 I have created a new dataframe using ```Pandas```, which consists of the Text IDs, Titles, sentiment scores and GPEs.
 I have removed the titles with no GPE in it.
 I order to find the top 20 most frequent GPEs, I have used ```Counter``` to count the unique values in the 'GPE' column.
 At last I have used ```Matplotlib``` to visualise the top 20 GPEs in a bar chart.